-APPLIED CHEMISTRY-I (DEE101)
+COURSE TITLE: APPLIED CHEMISTRY-I

 Every branch of engineering is expanding greatly.
 The contributions of chemicals and chemical products are playing important role in the field of engineering, biotechnology, agriculture and pharmacology etc. The numbers of such chemical products are exponentially increasing each successive year.
 This results in enhancing the responsibility of engineers while choosing engineering materials for converting them into finished products.
-Now a days, choosing engineering material is not only based conventional qualitative and quantitative testing of their chemical composition and behavior under service conditions, but also based on environmental and eco-friendly factors.
-To achieve such objectives it is essential to apply applied aspects of chemistry syllabus for diploma students in various engineering and technology courses is designed to develop scientific temper and appreciate physical and chemical properties of engineering materials, which are used in their professional career.
-Best efforts should be made to teach and train the skilled engineers and work force by imparting essential knowledge required from this subject through demonstrations, and minor projects.
+Now a day, choosing engineering material is not only based conventional qualitative and quantitative testing of their chemical composition and behavior under service conditions, but also based on environmental and eco-friendly factors.
+To achieve such objectives it is essential to apply applied aspects of chemistry.
+In order to educate and train Engineers and skilled work force applied chemistry syllabus for diploma students in various engineering and technology courses is designed to develop scientific temper and appreciate physical and chemical properties of engineering materials, which are used in their professional career.
+Best efforts should be made to teach and train the skilled engineers and work force by essential knowledge required from this subject demonstrations, and minor projects.